 There is decent public transportation linking the international airport in San Jose to the city center.
 Do not opt for a taxi unless absolutely necessary!

 If you are arriving at a land border, you must present a return ticket home or a ticket out of the country within 90 days.
 This is very important!
 They will not let you pass through into Costa Rica without this information!
 If you are not in possession of a plane ticket, you can buy an international bus ticket with an open date on it.

-How to Travel in Costa Rica
+How To Get Around Costa Rica

 Costa Rica has a pretty solid network of buses that seem to run on time for the most part.
 I found the public transportation in Costa Rica to be efficient, but also the most expensive anywhere in Central America.
 For ease and convenience, buses are definitely the way to go.